subeshf/Lumio_Assigment/README.md

 Titles verified

-ExtentManager.java
+🔹 ExtentManager.java

 Creates and manages the Extent Report instance

-Ensures single report generation per run
+Ensures a single report is generated per execution

-TestListener.java
+🔹 TestListener.java

 Implements ITestListener

 Captures:

-Test pass / fail status
+Test pass/fail status

 Screenshots on failure

-Logs into Extent Report
+Logs results into Extent Reports

 ▶️ How to Run the Tests
 1️⃣ Prerequisites